Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Introduction

 One of the critical challenges of SPC is guaranteeing communication reliability, considering the fact that utilizing short packets for transmissions is inherently accompanied by severely degraded channel coding gain \cite{Yang2019a, Shirvanimoghaddam2019}.
 In addition, SPC in IoT networks encounters severe security challenges, primarily due to the broadcast nature of wireless media as well as the mission-critical and private SPC data that IoT networks often need to share \cite{Feng2021}.
 SPC-IoT communication systems are vulnerable to eavesdropping.
 For example, in the case of intelligent transportation, if a message is intercepted by an adversary, private information such as user identity or location may be exposed.
 Thus, ensuring both the stringent reliability and security of SPC-IoT systems presents significant challenges.
-While upper-layer encryption techniques have typically been used to strengthen the security of communication systems, they are challenging to implement in 5G-and-beyond IoT systems due to the deployment of a huge number of nodes in a dynamic heterogeneous environment, which makes cryptography key management difficult and unscalable.
 Also, resource-constrained IoT nodes have practical constraints such as limited energy, leading to the use of lightweight secrecy protocols to reduce the demand for resources.
-To this end, various physical-layer security (PLS) techniques have been investigated to provide protection through wiretap coding and smart signaling by exploiting the physical-layer properties of wireless channels \cite{Yang2022, Wang2019c, Sun2019b, Hamamreh2018}.
+To this end, various physical-layer security (PLS) techniques have been investigated to provide protection through wiretap coding and smart signaling by exploiting the physical-layer properties of wireless channels \cite{Wang2019c, Sun2019b, Mukherjee2014, Hamamreh2018, Yang2022}.

 Nonetheless, achieving the required secrecy by applying PLS techniques is nontrivial for mission-critical SPC-IoT applications.
 First, conventional PLS schemes and the adopted wiretap codes are primarily based on the assumption of infinite blocklength codes whose packet lengths are on the order of several kilobytes, as opposed to tens of bytes for SPC.
 Secondly, PLS-based designs for traditional large-packet communications are generally based on the so-called \textit{Secrecy Capacity} \cite{Poor2017}, from Shannon's classical information theory.
 However, secrecy capacity is not applicable for SPC scenarios due to the finite blocklength assumption, and therefore it is not appropriate to design classical PLS approaches for SPC scenarios since it could lead to suboptimal solutions.
 This calls for rethinking the analysis and design of PLS for the SPC-IoT systems.